Monkey Island

 Monkey Island is a series of adventure games.
-The first four games in the series were produced and published by LucasArts, earlier known as Lucasfilm Games.
-The fifth installment of the franchise was developed by Telltale Games in collaboration with LucasArts.
-A sixth game was developed by Terrible Toybox in cooperation with Lucasfilm Games and Devolver Digital.
+The first four games were produced and published by LucasArts, earlier known as Lucasfilm Games.
+The fifth was developed by Telltale Games with LucasArts, while the sixth was developed by Terrible Toybox with Lucasfilm Games and Devolver Digital.

-The games follow the misadventures of the hapless Guybrush Threepwood as he struggles to become the most notorious pirate in the Caribbean, defeat the plans of the evil undead pirate LeChuck and win the heart of Governor Elaine Marley.
-Each game's plot usually involves the mysterious Monkey Island and its impenetrable secrets.
+The games follow the adventures of the hapless Guybrush Threepwood as he struggles to become the most notorious pirate in the Caribbean, defeat the plans of the evil undead pirate LeChuck and win the heart of Governor Elaine Marley.
+The plots often involve the mysterious Monkey Island and its secrets.

-The first game in the series was created by Ron Gilbert, Tim Schafer and Dave Grossman.
+Monkey Island was created by Ron Gilbert.
 Gilbert worked on the first two games before leaving LucasArts.
-Grossman and Schafer, who also worked on the first two games, enjoyed success on other games before they both left LucasArts.
+Dave Grossman and Tim Schafer, co-writers of the first two games, had success on other games before they both left LucasArts.
 The rights to Monkey Island remained with LucasArts, and the third and fourth games were created without direct involvement from the original writing staff.
-Dave Grossman was the project leader of the fifth game in the series and Gilbert was involved with the first design of the game.
-Gilbert's studio developed the sixth game, Return to Monkey Island, with Grossman assisting.
+Grossman was a creative director on the fifth game in the series, which Gilbert was a consultant on the early stages of.
+Gilbert returned to the series with the sixth game, Return to Monkey Island (2022), which he co-wrote and co-designed with Grossman.

-Overview

-The Monkey Island series is known for its humour and "player-friendly" qualities.
-The player cannot permanently place the game in an unwinnable state or cause Guybrush to die without great effort.
-This "player-friendly" approach was unusual at the time of the first game's release in 1990; prominent adventure-game rivals included Sierra On-Line and Infocom, both of which were known for games with sudden and frequent character deaths or "lock-outs".
-LucasArts itself used such closed plot paths for its drama games like Indiana Jones and the Last Crusade: The Graphic Adventure (1989), but preferred the open format for other humour-oriented adventure games such as Sam & Max Hit the Road (1993) and Day of the Tentacle (1993).
-After Monkey Island 2: LeChuck's Revenge in 1991, the series went in hiatus until 1997, when it resumed with The Curse of Monkey Island.
-After the fourth entry, Escape from Monkey Island, the franchise again went on hiatus, though numerous rumors persisted about a revival until the announcement of Tales of Monkey Island by Telltale Games in early 2009.
-A new entry, Return to Monkey Island, was released in September 2022.

-Much of the music of the games is composed by Michael Land.
-The score largely consists of reggae, Caribbean and dub-inspired music.

-The series also tends to break the fourth wall, as several of the characters acknowledge that they are in a video game.